-- 6. The Defendant ("Endeavour Energy") at all material times: - 6.1. is and was a company incorporated under the Energy ServicesCorporations Act 1995 and capable of being sued; - 6.2. carried on business as a distributor of electricity to residential and business consumers in New South Wales ("the business"); - 6.3. in carrying on the business was: - 6.3.1. an electricity distributor; within the meaning of the Energy

-Services Corporation Act 1995 (NSW) ("ESC Act") and - 6.3.2. a network operator; within the meaning of the ElectricitySupply Act 1995 (NSW) ("ES Act"); - 7.
-In the course of and for the purposes of the business at all material times Endeavour Energy:

-7.1. owned, further or alternatively had the use and management of, the poles, the pole fittings, conductors, fuses, transformers, and sub stations and like installations (together and severally "installations") comprising four phase and neutral conductors suspended from poles together with service cables to premises in Linksview Road, Springwood ("power line");
+- 6. The Defendant ("Endeavour Energy") at all material times: - 6.1. is and was a company incorporated under the Energy ServicesCorporations Act 1995 and capable of being sued; - 6.2. carried on business as a distributor of electricity to residential and business consumers in New South Wales ("the business"); - 6.3. in carrying on the business was: - 6.3.1. an electricity distributor; and - 6.3.2. a network operator;within the meaning of the Electricity Supply Act 1995 (NSW) ("ES Act"); - 7.
+In the course of and for the purposes of the business at all material times Endeavour Energy: - 7.1. owned, further or alternatively had the use and management of, the poles, the pole fittings, conductors, fuses, transformers, and sub stations and like installations (together and severally "installations") comprising four phase and neutral conductors suspended from poles together with service cable to premises in Linksview Road, Springwood ("power line");